-Prospective applicants should contact the Selective Admissions Counselor at the College's Admissions, Recruitment and Orientation Office for detailed information on the special academic, observation/ volunteer hours, and application requirements for selective admission and continued enrollment in the PTA Program.
+Prospective applicants should contact the Selective Admissions Counselor at the College's Admissions, Recruitment and Orientation Office for detailed information on the special academic, observation/volunteer hours, and application requirements for selective admission and continued enrollment in the PTA Program.
 Applicants are accepted into the program for the fall semester and must take all PTT courses in sequence as designated, while maintaining a minimum grade of "C" in each PTT course.

-- 1. Must complete and American Heart Association or American Red Cross CPR course.
-A copy of both sides of the card must be provided on the irst day of class. - 2.
-Are required to carry health insurance as long as they are in the program or sign a medical waiver accepting responsibility for their own health and safety in the classrooms and clinical areas to which they are assigned.

-- 3. Must show proof of currrent health status by physical exam less than a year old (form may be obtained through the Health and Wellness Center). - 4.
+- Must complete an American Heart Association or American Red Cross Health Care Provider CPR course.
+A copy of both sides of the card must be provided on the first day of class. - Are required to carry health insurance as long as they are in the program. - 3.
+Must show proof of currrent health status by physical exam less than a year old (form may be obtained through the Health and Wellness Center). - 4.
 Have up-to-date immunization/titres: - a.
 The Purified Protein Derivative (PPD) must be done annually - b.
 Rubella, Rubeola and Mumps titre and immunization, if necessary - c.
 Varicella (chicken pox) titre and immunization, if necessary - d.
-Hepatitis B screening, vaccine if necessary, or written waiver - 5.
-Are required to have a criminal background check and a drug screen at their own expense.
-Information on how to obtain a criminal background check will be provided. - 6.
+Hepatitis B screening, vaccine if necessary, or written waiver - May/are required to have a criminal background check and a drug screen per regulations of the clinical facility.
+Check with the Program Coordinator for specific information. - 6.
 Must maintain a minimum of "C" in each course to progress through the course and semester sequence.